ngscheurich/ex_tra/README.md

 - You will be prompted to choose from available transform commands, as provided by the `ex_tra list_transforms` command.
 - The selected transform will be run on your selection, and the result will replace the original code.

----

-For more details or troubleshooting, see the respective `vscode/README.md` or comments inside the Vim plugin.
+For more details or troubleshooting, see the respective `vscode/README.md`.